M1dn1ghtN1nj4/SteamDeck-Windows-10-Optimization/README.md

 ### What does it do?
 This is a growing list of optimizations this script performs:

+ - Enable TRIM and run after script is finished
  - Optimize the MFT
  - Optimize the USN journal
  - Optimize misc metadata